MEET THE WOLF CONNECTION® YOUTH AMBASSADORS

 THEO

 Theo arrived with his packmates, Buddy and Mia, early 2019 at five years old.
 The trio were owned by a man who loved them very much.
-So much so that he attempted to hide their existence when animal control caught wind of 3 high content wolfdogs living in a residential neighborhood in Los Angeles County.
+So much so that he attempted to hide their existence when Animal Control caught wind of 3 high content wolfdogs living in a residential neighborhood in Los Angeles County.
 Fearful of their discovery and confiscation, he eventually rescinded the three to Wolf Connection where their safety is solidified.
 Theo is an open and playful animal who trots around his habitat with a smile.
 He happily greets guests with relaxed ears and soft eyes.
 Sometimes at feeding time he seems to thank handlers with a softly audible howl.
 Theo enjoys his enrichment walks and is getting stronger and healthier on a regular basis.

 TORBEN